BioStruct-UdeM/SAXS_tutorials/README.md

 `mkdocs build`

-Finally, copy the static site files to the root folder of your webserver:
+Finally, copy the static site files to the root folder of your web server:

 `cp -r site/* /path/to/server/root`

 The site should then be available online.
-Make sure you adjust the `/path/to/server/root` to match the configuration of webserver.
+Make sure you adjust the `/path/to/server/root` to match the configuration of web server.

 More information [here](https://www.mkdocs.org/user-guide/deploying-your-docs/).